TheGartrellGroup/Mapbox-GL-JS-Layer-Tree/README.md

     - **id** - layer id
     - **source** - layer source
     - **directory** - directory where the layer is apart of
-    - **icon** (optional) - path to img src and is solely reflected in the Layer Tree legend - does not modify the symbology of a layer
+    - **icon** (optional) - path to img src and is solely reflected in the Layer Tree legend.
+It does not modify the symbology of a layer.
+Additionally, in a group layer object configuration - the icon param can inherit a child layer's default icon style - via the child layer's ID.
     - **path** (optional) - references source path for geojson and is *only* used in conjunction with onClickLoad param (see further below)
+    - **hideLabel** (optional - group layer only) - in a group layer object configuration, this can be used to hide specific child layers from the Layer Tree by using an array of child layer IDs.

      ```javascript
     var lyrArray =